-www.kgsu.ru

 Smolny College

 The Bard College program partners with Smolny College in St. Petersburg to offer students a comprehensive Russian as a Second Language program in combination with Russian-taught elective courses.
 The elective courses are integrative and taken with Russian students who are regular degree-seeking students at Smolny.

 Duration: Summer, Year, Semester

 Previous language study is required.

-http://iile.bard.edu/smolny/bard-smolny

 Senegal

 Francophone Seminar in Senegal

 This biennial program in Dakar, Senegal, introduces students to Western African culture.
 Organized by the Lawrence French department in conjunction with the Baobab Center, participants, accompanied by a Lawrence professor, study the French and Wolof languages, Senegalese history and culture, and Francophone African literature and may arrange individual music lessons.
 The academic program is supplemented by local excursions, a stay in a rural village, and field trips to other parts of the country and region.

 Duration: Term

 Two years of college level French study is required or the equivalent (completion of French 202).
 The course Destination Dakar is required in the term preceding the seminar term.

-www.lawrence.edu/academics/offcampus/francophone

 Spain

 Granada

 This ISA program offers Spanish majors a classroom-based program with courses largely taught through the University of Granada program for foreigners.
 Based on the results of a placement exam administered on site, "advanced" students choose from courses, principally in the humanities, offered through the University of Granada Hispanic studies program.
 Students who do not pass the placement exam, usually students with "high intermediate" to "low advanced" language skills, may choose from a more limited curriculum in the Spanish Language and Culture program.

 Duration: Summer, Year, Semester, Term

 Previous language study is required.
 In order to gain admittance to the Hispanic studies program, students will most likely need to have completed two to three classes beyond Spanish 202.

-www.studiesabroad.com/programs/country/spain/city/granada

 Salamanca

 IES Salamanca offers Spanish-taught courses focusing on Iberian culture, comparative studies of the Mediterranean Basin, and comparative studies of Spain and Latin America.
 The majority of students combine program courses with study at the Universidad de Salamanca.
 The program also offers education and political internships.

 Duration: Summer, Year, Semester

 Previous language study is required.

+University of Málaga Exchange

+This program is designed for advanced Spanish students who are independent and wish to pursue directly enrolling in a Spanish university for a full academic year.
+The University of Málaga (UMA) is a public institution with a strong reputation in the European Higher Education Area.
+Students take courses within academic departments at UMA as well as a language preparation class, if necessary.
+UMA offers a broad curriculum and students choose classes in consultation with their Lawrence faculty advisor.
+Students are housed in university dormitories.
+One important idiomatic clarification: "Faculty" means "College" throughout the website for this program.

+Prerequisites: